Improving Quality of Life for Children with Glycogen Storage Disease

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy

-According to Kadakkal Radhakrishnan, MD, Director of the Glycogen Storage Disease Program in the Center for Pediatric and Adolescent Endocrinology at Cleveland Clinic, several forms of GSD have been identified.
+According to pediatric gastroenterologist Kadakkal Radhakrishnan, MD, Director of the Glycogen Storage Disease Program at Cleveland Clinic, several forms of GSD have been identified.
 “We primarily manage the types that affect the liver, such as types 0, Ia and Ib, III, IV, VI and IX,” he reports.

 Until the early 1970s, the disease, especially GSD 1, was almost always fatal, due to a lack of effective treatment options.
 In 1971, however, it was recognized that the ingestion of uncooked cornstarch by mouth could treat hepatic forms of GSD by regulating blood sugar levels for extended periods of time.